States We Lend In

-In 2025, the Portland area real estate market remains relatively stable.
-Home buyers must take time to consider their purchase options, but not take so long, as the market is still somewhat competitive among buyers.
+The Portland area real estate market remains relatively stable.
+Home buyers should take time to consider their purchase options, but not so long that they miss out when a desirable property appears.

 In real estate terms, a “seller concession” occurs when a homeowner contributes money toward the home buyer’s closing costs or other upfront expenses.
-Seller concessions tend to be more common in a slower market, and less common in a fast-paced real estate scene.
-You can see where this is going.
+In a cooler market, buyers may have more room to ask for this kind of help, especially when a property has been sitting longer or the seller is motivated to close.

-In 2025, the Portland real estate market is giving buyers more negotiating leverage.
-Among other things, that puts them in a better position to ask for a seller concession toward their closing costs.
+The Portland real estate market can give buyers more negotiating leverage.
+Among other things, this can put them in a better position to ask for a seller concession toward their closing costs.

 In a slower market (which is what we’re seeing these days), homeowners sometimes go a long time without any offers.
 So they’re often more willing to contribute money to the buyer’s costs.